Annandale Campus Committees: 2014-2015

-The role of the Arbor Day Committee is to plan (along with community agencies) and host an annual event promoting environmental awareness and celebrating Earth Day.
+The role of the Green Festival Committee is to plan (along with community agencies) and host an annual event promoting environmental awareness and celebrating Earth Day.

 The role of the Food Services Committee is to discuss food service concerns, issues, ideas and suggestions for improvement.

 The role of the Green Committee is to empower faculty, staff and students to become more environmentally aware by providing information and methods that promote a sustainable lifestyle.

 The role of the Campus Honors Committee is to implement the policies of the College-wide NOVA Honors Program on the Annandale Campus.
 This includes approving Honors course proposals, awarding scholarships and grants, and promoting NOVA Honors to our best and brightest students.

 The role of the International Committee is to address ways to ensure that our international students become acclimated to the norms and culture of the College and the local community.
 The committee will work with the College staff to host and serve as goodwill ambassadors for international visitors.

 The role of the Lyceum Committee is to plan and host educational, social and cultural enrichment activities for faculty, students and staff.

 The Promotion Committee, formerly called Marketing, advises and supports the campus in its promotion activities to develop and maintain a positive image and to assist with increasing student enrollment, retention and graduation.